2018 Liberty Bowl Quick Guide To Memphis

 There's a list of non-BBQ restaurants at the bottom of this post.

 3. Walk/take short drives around Downtown.

 If you’re up for a few miles, you can see a lot in an afternoon/evening.
 See the river at Beale Street Landing/Tom Lee Park or walk across it at Big River Crossing.
+At night, check out the Mighty Lights show on the "M" bridge.
 Visit the historic Peabody Hotel for food, drinks, and daily kid-friendly duck marches.